Trung28899/SASS-React-JS/FUNDAMENTALS.md

     - The @for rule gives you a way to iteriate through a series of numbers

     - Expression: for <var> to | through <expression>{...}

+## Maps:

+    - Map is a data structure, designed to hold key - value pairs.
+Map is like an object in JavaScript

+    - Expression (Syntax): (<key>: <value>)
+    Have to use the syntax down below before declaring an object to specify a map @use "sass:map"

+    - Keys are unquie in map

+    - Map is immutable like List (see above)